 Reese Mariconda joined the Georgia Tech softball staff as an assistant coach on June 22, 2017.
-She served as an assistant coach at Fordham for five season prior to her arrival on The Flats.
+Mariconda works primarily with the outfielders and serves as Tech’s hitting coach.

-Mariconda has served as the assistant coach at Fordham since 2012, compiling a 195-101 record over five seasons.
+Mariconda served as the assistant coach at Fordham from 2012-17, compiling a 195-101 record over five seasons.
 In her duration on the Fordham staff, Mariconda helped lead the team to five consecutive Atlantic 10 Tournament Championships.
 She was a member of the coaching staff that was named the 2017 NFCA Mid-Atlantic Coaching Staff of the Year.

 At Fordham, Mariconda worked with the hitters, leading to an increase in the team batting average by 50 points, ranking No. 24 in the nation in batting average and No. 10 in the nation in scoring.
 During her time with Fordham, the Rams led the Atlantic 10 in almost every offensive category.